-Monitoring Methods Description Daily log book Specify: i.
+Monitoring Methods Description Daily log Specify: book i.
 Whether this is mandatory.
 All operators of fishing vessels must complete reporting forms for each day in which fishing takes place.
 Vessels longlining for SBT must record information for each set immediately prior to and following the end of the set.
 This information is recorded in the vessels electronic reporting system and reported to Fisheries New Zealand daily. ii.
-The level of detail recorded (shot by shot, daily aggregate etc):- Each vessel must record; a Trip start report, Start of set (for each set), End of set(for each set), Catch report (for each set), Discards (for each set), Non-fish protected species (for each set), landing report and trip end report for each trip undertaken. iii.
-What information on ERS is recorded in logbooks:- Information on interactions with non-fish and protected species is recorded for each trip.
-Information collected includes; the date, time and location of incident, fishing method, species involved, fate of the animal and health of the animal (i.e. uninjured, injured, or dead), this information is recorded in the vessel electronic reporting system and provided to Fisheries New Zealand daily. iv.
-Who are the logbooks submitted to 14 :- Information is submitted to Fisheries New Zealand via a contracted third party. v.
-What is the timeframe and method 15 for submission:- vi.
-The type of checking and verification that is routinely conducted for this information:-
+The level of detail recorded (shot by shot, daily aggregate etc): Each vessel must record; a trip start report, start of set (for each set), end of set (for each set), catch report (for each set), discards (for each set), non-fish protected species (for each set), landing report, and trip end report for each trip undertaken. iii.
+What information on ERS is recorded in logbooks: Information on interactions with non-fish and protected species is recorded for each trip.
+Information collected includes: the date, time and location of incident, fishing method, species involved, fate of the animal and health of the animal (i.e. uninjured, injured, or dead).
+This information is recorded in the vessel electronic reporting system and provided to Fisheries New Zealand daily. iv.
+Who are the logbooks submitted to 15 : Information is submitted to Fisheries New Zealand via a contracted third party.

-14 If the reports are not to be submitted to the Member's or CNM's government fisheries authority, then also specify whether the information will later be sent to the fisheries authority, including how and when that occurs.
-15 In particular, whether the information is submitted electronically from the vessel.
+15 If the reports are not to be submitted to the Member's or CNM's government fisheries authority, then also specify whether the information will later be sent to the fisheries authority, including how and when that occurs.